The Glasgow Times’ Scotswoman of the Year in association with St Enoch Centre is a unique celebration of the accomplishments of woman across Scotland.

 * Enable you to achieve tighter targeting by building and deepening the relationship with your desired audience segment along with key business figures.

-Sponsorship of this exclusive opportunity is available for 2019, to discuss this opportunity further, please contact: Lyndsay Wilson, Events Director, Evening Times (Newsquest Scotland Events).
+Sponsorship of this exclusive opportunity is available, to discuss this opportunity further, please contact: Lyndsay Wilson, Events Director, Evening Times (Newsquest Scotland Events).

-For more information on submitting a nomination or to find out more about next year’s awards, please contact event organiser Holly Rutherford on 0141 302 6019.
+For more information on the event or to find out more about the awards, please contact event organiser Nina Holmes on 0141 302 6036.